 The first step to a breast augmentation is a consultation, which will comprise a discussion regarding your expectations, your overall health and your lifestyle.
 Your questions and concerns will be addressed during this consultation and you should be prepared to discuss: reasons for treatment, expectations, existing medical conditions including allergies, current medication and use of alcohol, tobacco and drugs, personal and family history and results of previous mammograms or biopsies.

-“Additionally, your doctor may also need to evaluate your overall health and risk factors, discuss potential complications, examine and measure your breasts and photograph them for medical records.
-Vilafortuny is one of the only locations to offer 3D Vectra Imaging.
-This technology produces virtual representations of how different breast implant choices will affect your appearance,” says Dr Trelles.
+“Additionally, your doctor may also need to evaluate your overall health and risk factors, discuss potential complications, examine and measure your breasts and photograph them for medical records,” says Dr Trelles.

 Preparing for the procedure

 Prior to your breast augmentation, the Vilafortuny team will give you instructions on what you will need to do before surgery.
 There are several steps you may need to take before your surgery including: